mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 In this post, I'll show you how to program a social robot using [Cycle.js](https://cycle.js.org/).
 I assume you are familiar reactive programming.
 If you are not, check out [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
-If you are eager to get your hands dirty, jump to the [Implementing "travel personality test"](#implementing-travel-personality-test) section
+If you are eager to get your hands dirty, jump to the [Implementing "travel personality test"](#implementing-travel-personality-test) section.

 ## What is a social robot?